openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 #### calculateParameters

 Triggers when there's a need to calculate parameters before query execution.
-When a query has `hasParameters=true` it fires the `calculateParameters` channel trigger and pause the execution until `setQueryParameters` action is call in that query.
+When a query has `hasParameters=true` it fires the `calculateParameters` channel trigger and pauses the execution until `setQueryParameters` action is call in that query.

 In the case a query has parameters it's expected that there is some rule that catch the `calculateParameters` trigger, calculate the parameters